Weasyl/weasyl/source/index.rst

    login name

-      A user's username, omitting all non-alphanumeric, non-ASCII characters.
+      A user's username, lowercase, and omitting all non-alphanumeric, non-ASCII characters.